ryersondmp/sa11y-wp/readme.md

 ## How to report bugs
 Report bugs by creating a new issue.
 If you do not have a GitHub account, please submit your issue using this [Google Form.](https://forms.gle/sjzK9XykETaoqZv99)

-## Generate a fresh language.pot file
+## Updating the WordPress plugin
-`wp i18n make-pot . languages/sa11y-i18n.pot --domain=sa11y-i18n`
+- Run `wp i18n make-pot . languages/sa11y-i18n.pot --domain=sa11y-i18n` to update the pot file.
+- Run `./get.sh` to update `/assets/src/` with the latest Sa11y assets from the main repository.

 ## Authors
 Created and maintained by [Adam Chaboryk](https://github.com/adamchaboryk).